tsabat/tsabat.github.io/source/_posts/2013-06-29-painless-aws-autoscaling-with-ebs-snapshots-and-capistrano-part-3.markdown

 ##Review

 In the last part of this series, we reviewed a bunch of scripts used to deal with properly snapshotting and mounting volumes.
 In this part we'll get our auto scaling system set up in aws.
-Then we'll give a high-level run-through of what you need to do to complete your setup.
-In this part we'll review these scripts:
+Then we'll give a high-level run-through of everything I covered in parts 1 and 2.

 ##The Scripts